gschmutz/kafka-workshop/12-using-kafka-streams-simple/README.md

 As we are reusing the topics from the previous solution, you might want to clear (empty) both the input and the out topic before starting the program.
 You can easily do that using AKHQ (navigate to the topic, i.e. <http://dataplatform:28107/ui/docker-kafka-server/topic/test-kstream-input-topic> and click on **Empty Topic** on the bottom).

-Start the programm and then first run a `kafkacat` consumer on the output topic
+Start the program and then first run a `kafkacat` consumer on the output topic

 ```bash
 kafkacat -b dataplatform:9092 -t test-kstream-output-topic -s value=q -o end -f "%k,%s\n"